On Being a Mystical Liberal

 If my memory is serving me well here, I recall Free Inquiry, a secular humanist magazine available on newsstands, regularly running a list of 35 beliefs or practices that define a secular humanist.
 I was in accord with #2 through 35 but not with their #1 requirement: atheism.

 Among the five regulars, Don was the closest to a dialectical materialist that we had going for us.
 The definition for that little-used term is “the Marxist theory that maintains the material basis of a reality constantly changing in a dialectical process and the priority of matter over mind.”
 (Merriam-Webster)

 Morrissey was more dialectic (“a method of examining and discussing opposing ideas in order to find the truth”) than Marxist, although most reasonable forms of socialism—especially those that could both coöperate with and temper the ravaging tendencies of capitalism—were certainly topics of conversation.

 I am best described as skeptical (“an attitude of doubting the truth of something, such as a claim or statement”) with a need to play devil’s advocate, even when I agree with someone.

 Despite also being a borderline secular humanist, I was often at loggerheads with Don about issues.
 My experiences with aspects of life not broached by science made for a weird mix, especially for someone like Morrisey.
 3

-The Master of the Mystic Arts, Dr Strange stares into one of the may wondrous worlds created by artist Steve Ditko in the Marvel Age of Comics (the ’60s and never since).
+The Master of the Mystic Arts, Dr. Strange stares into one of the many wondrous worlds created by artist Steve Ditko in the Marvel Age of Comics (the ’60s and never since).